[July 24, 2013- Orange County, CA]

 The Claim and Litigation

 After the defendants denied any responsibility for causing Brett’s death, the case was filed in the Orange County Superior Court.
 The primary issues in this case were those relating to whether or not the defendants negligently and carelessly restrained, monitored, and transported the decedent.
 Because of the immunity afforded to EMT’s under Health & Saf.
-Code 1799.106, the trial judged ordered our
+Code 1799.106, the trial judged issued an order that we would have to show “gross negligence” on the part of defendants, rather than ordinary negligence, to prove our case.

 This relatively unknown code section states,